 Id suggest using, Tallink http://www.tallink.com/ and Tallink Silja http://www.tallinksilja.com/

-However there is also Viking Line http://www.vikingline.fi/index.asp?lang=en although I wouldn't recommend them because they effectively tortured me. over 7 years ago
+However there is also Viking Line http://www.vikingline.fi/index.asp?lang=en although I wouldn't recommend them because they effectively tortured me. almost 8 years ago

-how much is it to go from tallinn too helsinki return over 5 years agoAnswered by jan smith via Travellr.com
+how much is it to go from tallinn too helsinki return almost 6 years agoAnswered by jan smith via Travellr.com